Zermatt regularly updates the safety measures and opening dates for this summer and winter to ensure the safety of visitors.

 Rapid tests cost CHF90 (CHF80 for Swiss residents) or CHF180 for the PCR test (CHF156 for Swiss residents).

-Since 19 April 2021 restaurants and cafes in Zermatt have been open for dining outside on the many terraces available.
-There is a maximum of 4 people allowed per table and customers must remain seated with tables 1.5m apart.
+Since April 2021 restaurants, cafes, sports centres and cinemas in Zermatt have been open for dining outside on the many terraces available.
+In May, indoor dining was allowed again.

 International Entry Requirements

 A negative PCR test taken with the 72 hours before arrival are also required in some circumstances.
-Currently there is no exemption from quarantine for people with vaccinations.
+Fully vaccinated people do not need to quarantine.

 Zermatt-designed face masks